NetApp-openstack-dev/openstack-docs/source/cinder/configuration/ontap_configuration/section_ontap-prereqs.rst

 ONTAP Configuration
 ===================

-The prerequisites for ONTAP (both ONTAP and
+The prerequisites for ONTAP are:
-ONTAP operating in 7-Mode) are:

 -  The driver requires a storage controller running ONTAP 8.1.1 or later.